mainmatter/mainmatter.com/src/posts/2023-05-15-cli-tricks.md

 og:
   image:
 tagline: |
-  <p>Are you looking to be more efficient with Git while wokring with the CLI?
+  <p>Are you looking to be more efficient with Git while working with the CLI?
 There is an easy way to make checking out branches a one-step process.</p>

 image: ""
 imageAlt: ""